 1) Mapping the Arts and Cultural Landscape of Western Sydney

-A key action under the Policy is the mapping of the arts and cultural landscape of Western Sydney for which SGS Economics and Planning have been engaged by Arts NSW to map the region’s soft and hard infrastructure.
+A key action under the Policy is the mapping of the arts and cultural landscape of Western Sydney for which SGS Economics and Planning have been engaged by Create NSW to map the region’s soft and hard infrastructure.
 The findings of the mapping project will inform strategies, investment and infrastructure development decisions for the development of the arts and cultural sector in the region.
 The research methodology employed by SGS included:

 - Desktop research – SGS completed a review of existing research, literature, policies from local, state and federal government and arts and cultural organisations annual reports.
 The desktop research reports sector specific and broad demographic trends for the region including: transport, cultural diversity, residential growth, employment and education.

 - Consultation – SGS conducted 22 face-to-face and 22 phone interviews with artists, arts and cultural workers and venue managers across artforms.

 - Survey – three separate surveys were issued seeking information on arts and cultural programming, venue use and participation.

 2) Western Sydney Arts, Screen and Cultural Roundtable

 The Western Sydney Arts, Screen, and Culture Roundtable is a key action of Create in NSW to drive engagement and contribute to strategic dialogue between the Arts, Screen, and Culture Divisions and artists, screen practitioners, and cultural workers.
 The Roundtable comprises arts and cultural leaders representing various artforms, organisations and cultural practices from across the region.